OwenFeik/architrice/test/mockapi/README.md

 ## Scryfall

 The card info gathering uses the Scryfall bulk data download, so this is mocked as well.

+* `bulk-data/default-cards` contains the information about where to find card data.
-The file `bulk-data/default-cards` contains the data for the cards in the test deck.
+* `file/scryfall-bulk/default-cards/default-cards.json` contains the data for
+    the cards in the test deck.